talktogproject/ethicsteacher/integrity-misconduct.md

 * Inaccurate research summaries in abstracts or incomplete reporting of research methods (e.g., failing to report all research conditions or study variables)
 * p-hacking[<sup>14</sup>](https://doi.org/10.1371/journal.pbio.1002106) or the selective reporting of variables, data points, or data analyses that produce statistically significant results

-Research misconduct and questionable research practices lead to a number of consequences[<sup>15</sup>](https://doi.org/10.17226/21896); such as wasting research funding, decreasing the trustworthiness of research, researchers, and research institutions, and in the case of child research, potentially misdirecting policy decisions and future public funding.
+Research misconduct and questionable research practices lead to a number of consequences<sup>[15](https://doi.org/10.1016/S0140-6736(17)31201-1), [16](https://doi.org/10.1016/S0140-6736(19)31575-2), [17](https://doi.org/10.1016/S0140-6736(19)32933-2)</sup>; such as wasting research funding, decreasing the trustworthiness of research, researchers, and research institutions, and in the case of school-based research, potentially misdirecting policy decisions and future public funding.

 Currently, there are great initiatives to improve transparency and accuracy in research, such as [pre-registration](https://www.cos.io/initiatives/prereg), [registered reports](https://www.cos.io/initiatives/registered-reports), and [the open sharing of data sets and research materials](https://www.cos.io/initiatives/badges).
 These open science practices are becoming increasingly popular within the scientific community.